gitless-vcs/gitless/README.md

 - Finally, if you don't want [Travis]( https://travis-ci.org/sdg-mit/gitless "Travis") to be mad at you, check that tests pass in Python 2.7 and 3.2+.
-Tests can be run with
+Tests can be run with:
   ```
   pip install nose
   nosetests # run tests other than end-to-end tests